aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

 The first thing we do in `Analyzer` is define a `THRESHOLD` constant.
 For the purposes of this discussion, let's assume we've analyzed numerous diverse data sets and determined a threshold value that accommodated the largest number of those data sets.
-The threshold can eventually become dynamic and vary with different users, based on the calculated versus actual steps they've taken.
-A learning algorithm, if you will.
+The threshold can eventually become dynamic and vary with different users, based on the calculated versus actual steps they've taken; a learning algorithm, if you will.

-Our `Analyzer`'s initializer take a `data` parameter and instances of `User` and `Trial`, and sets the instance variables `@data`, `@user`, and `@trial` to the passed in parameters.
+Our `Analyzer`'s initializer takes a `data` parameter and instances of `User` and `Trial`, and sets the instance variables `@data`, `@user`, and `@trial` to the passed-in parameters.

 Aside from the initializer, the only other public method in `Analyzer` is `measure`, which calls `measure_steps`, `measure_distance`, and `measure_time`, in that order.
 All three methods are kept private so that an outside class can't call them out of order.
 Let's take a look at each.